danfuzz/samizdat/doc/samizdat-0/library-list.md

 if the list is empty.
 Returns void if the list is empty and `notFound` is not supplied.
 This is just a convenient shorthand for `listNth list (isub (lowSize list) 1) notFound?`.

-#### `listMap(list, function) <> list`

-Maps each element of a list using a mapping function, collecting the results into a new list.
-The given function is called on each list element, with two arguments, namely the element's index (zero-based) and value.

-Similar to `argsMap`, if the function returns void, then no item is added for the corresponding element.
-This means the size of the result may be smaller than the size of the argument.

-**Note:** See `stringMap` for discussion about choice of argument order.

-#### `listReduce(base, list, function) <> . | !.`

-Reduces a list to a single value, given a base value and a reducer function, operating in low-to-high index order (that is, this is a left-reduce operation).
-The given function is called on each list element, with three arguments: the last (or base) reduction result, the element's index (zero-based), and its value.
-The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final element.

-Similar to `argsReduce`, if the function returns void, then the previously-returned non-void value (or `base` value if there has yet to be a non-void function return) is what is passed to the subsequent iteration and returned at the end of the call.

-**Note:** See `stringMap` for discussion about choice of argument order.